- Really floaty for a semi-short/super wide ride.

 The Amplid Aloha Vibes feels heavy for a 154 but not heavy for this much surface area.
 It’s a very wide board.

-Here are some ideal US boot sizes for the Amplid Aloha Vibes’s You can of course go bigger or smaller depending on your riding style and boot’s footprint, but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.
+Here are some ideal US boot sizes for the Amplid Aloha Vibes.
+You can, of course, go bigger or smaller depending on your riding style and boot’s footprint, but these work best for not turning the board slower than it should be and not having the dreaded Toe and heel Drag.

-154:10-12 but a 9-9.5 could handle it with a little slower turn inititation in everything but deep pow.
-You could go over 12’s as long as you aren’t too heavy.
+154:10-12 but a 9-9.5 could handle it with a little slower turn initiation in everything but deep pow.
+You could go over 12s as long as you aren’t too heavy.

 Camber/On Snow Feel/Ability Level

-The Amplid Aloha Vibes has a mellow camber that is more pronounced near the tail but then has a pretty long mellow transition into early rise from the front foot to a little before the nose.
-It tracks very well without feeling unforgiving but it is super wide so kinda hard to skid a turn for smaller boot sizes like mine.
-Still not a deal breaker though.
+The Amplid Aloha Vibes has a mellow camber that is more pronounced near the tail but then has a pretty long mellow transition into the early rise from the front foot to a little before the nose.
+It tracks very well without feeling unforgiving, but it is super wide, so kinda hard to skid a turn for smaller boot sizes like mine.
+Still not a deal breaker, though.